 The red grape variety is an interspecific new variety between Millardet et Grasset 101-14 (Riparia x Rupestris ) - open-pollinated x Goldriesling (1).
 Synonyms are Foch, Kuhlmann 188-2, Marshal Foch and Marshal Fosh.
 Genes of Vitis riparia, Vitis rupestris and Vitis vinifera are included.
-The hybrid was crossed at the beginning of the 20th century at the Oberlin Institute in Colmar-Alsace by Eugène Kuhlmann (1858-1932).
+The hybrid was crossed at the beginning of the 20th century at the Oberlin Institute in Colmar-Alsace by the breeder Eugène Kuhlmann (1858-1932).
 The vine is named after the French Marshal Ferdinand Foch (1851-1929), who became famous for the armistice conditions dictated to Germany in the forest of Compiègne after the First World War.
-When cultivation was banned in Germany in the mid-1930s, the name certainly played a revanchist role.
+This circumstance certainly played a revanchist role in the prohibition of the cultivation of this variety in Germany in the mid-1930s.
 The same parents also produced the new varieties Etoile I, Etoile II, Léon Millot, Lucie Kuhlmann, Maréchal Joffre and Pinard.
-Maréchal Foch was a crossing partner of the Cabernet Foch and Millot-Foch varieties.
+The variety Maréchal Foch was also the crossing partner of the three new varieties Cabernet Foch, Millot-Foch and Sovereign Opal.

 There is a vast number of sources on the web where one can acquire knowledge about wine.
 But none has the scope, timeliness and accuracy of the information in the encyclopaedia at wein.plus.
 I use it regularly and rely on it.Sigi Hiss